ritazh/s3proxydocker/Deploy-to-Dokku.md

 $ git push dokku master
 ```

+## Configuring Your Subdomain for S3Proxy App
 - Since S3Proxy treats all buckets and containers as sub-subdomains, we need to add a wildcard for our sub-subdomains to your Dokku app subdomain.
 You can do one of the following:

-1. update your app's nginx.conf manually on the Dokku VM:
+[Option 1] update your app's nginx.conf manually on the Dokku VM:

 ```
 $ sudo vi /home/dokku/s3proxy/nginx.conf
 $ sudo nginx -s reload
 ```

-2. Update the nginx domain server name with a wildcard sub-subdomain url, use the Dokku domains plugin.
+[Option 2] Update the nginx domain server name with a wildcard sub-subdomain url, use the Dokku domains plugin.

 From the Dokku vm:
 ```